composer/installers/README.md

 These would use your custom path for each of the matching packages.
 The available variables to use in your paths are: `{$name}`, `{$vendor}`, `{$type}`.

+**Note:** If multiple custom installer-paths match for the same package, the first one which matches will be used.

 ## Custom Install Names

 If you're a package author and need your package to be named differently when